Vyral/carlos-gutierrez/_posts/2020-09-18-what-are-the-latest-real-estate-numbers.md

 Although unemployment has dropped down from their peak in March and April, more than 1 million new claims are being filed each week, and more than 31 million people were claiming benefits as of early July. **Despite the significant economic impact, homebuyers seem pretty resilient**.
 With mortgage rates near record lows, high buyer activity is expected to continue through the rest of this year.

 {% include pullquote.html %}

+What does all this mean for you?
+Let’s talk about it.
+Give me a call or send me an email today and we'll go over your situation.
+I look forward to hearing from you.